SlimeCubed/SlugBaseRemix/Docs/articles/features.md

 ]
 ```

 Configurable colors for this character.
 Colors are referenced by `"name"`, and will appear as such in the color customization menu.
 The color defaults to `"story"` in story mode, and is overridden by `"arena"` when in arena mode.
-If an insufficient number of colors are specified in `"arena"`, then some players in arena mode will use `"story"` colors.
+If an insufficient number of colors are specified in `"arena"` or the property is omitted, then some players in arena mode will use `"story"` colors.

 ## Game Features
 ### "karma"